-The EN pin is referenced to the -IN pin of the converter.
-It has an internal pull up to V{CC} through a $10\text{k}\Omega$ resistor.
+This pin enables and disables the DCM converter; when held low the unit will be disabled.
+It is referenced to the -IN pin of the converter.
+The EN pin has an internal pull-up to V{CC} through a 10 kΩ resistor.